All Episodes

 It's on the books.

-We'll be back, we'll continue in a moment.
+We'll continue in a moment.

-America's anchor man and truth detector, doctor of democracy.
+America's anchorman and truth detector, Doctor of Democracy.

-Rushlinbaugh, highly trained broadcast specialist here on the EIB network.
+Rush Limbaugh, highly trained broadcast specialist here on the EIB network.

 He's an anchor, and he ended it this way.

-One thing that's striking about these giant protests is how middle class and family-oriented they seem.
+One thing that's striking about these giant protests is how middle-class and family-oriented they seem.

 Think about it.